 - For Red color, beetroot, rose petals, cranberries, or strawberries are best

-- And for making Yellow-colored natural paint you can use mustard powder, bee pollen, or pumpkin
+- And for making Yellow-colored natural paint, you can use mustard powder, bee pollen, or pumpkin

 Since most acrylic paints available on the market are not eco-friendly, you can prepare and give your kids these homemade natural paints for their artwork.
+These will be completely safe for their skin as well as their lungs.

-Are Non-toxic Paints Edible – What If You Eat Them By Mistake?
+Are Non-Toxic Paints Edible – What If You Eat Them By Mistake?

 “Eat” and “Edible” are two common terms that are used interchangeably but they do have different meanings.

-In simple terms, something that’s “edible” and does not show any immediate side effects after eating, does not necessarily mean that it’s safe to eat – you should not be eating them for your regular diet.
+In simple terms, something that’s “edible” and does not show any immediate side effects after eating does not necessarily mean that it’s safe to eat – you should not be eating them for your regular diet.

 The same holds true for non-toxic paints.

-They are NOT edible and neither they are technically safe to eat.
+They are NOT edible, and neither are they technically safe to eat.

 But since they are non-toxic and are not as dangerous/poisonous as regular house paints, they tend to show a lower level of adverse side effects.